WangXin81/ORENet2.0/README.md

 ```

-2. The training and testing pipeline is organized in run.ipynb (Jupyter Notebook).
+2. The training and testing pipeline is organized in tools/train.py and tools/test.py.